mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** Where you aren’t swept away.
 You have control.

 **Katagiri Roshi:** So, what do you mean?
+“Nowness [in which] you operate time.”
 Do you understand that?
-“Nowness you operate time”.
-Do you understand that one?
 “Not swept away [by] the time” – what do you mean?

 **Someone:** You’re in the stream of time but you’re rowing the boat... *[unintelligible]*